tastenwerk/ioco-pagedesigner/README.md

 ## Install with nodejs:

-    npm install iopagedesigner
+    npm install ioco-pagedesigner

 # Integration

-Basically you won't need much more than the iokit.page-designer.min.js and it's according stylesheet.
-But: To get the ease of all the features of ioPageDesigner, you should copy over all the 3rdparty stuff (or adapt to your already build-in libraries).
+Basically you won't need much more than the ioco.page-designer.min.js and it's according stylesheet.
+But: To get the ease of all the features of iocoPageDesigner, you should copy over all the 3rdparty stuff (or adapt to your already build-in libraries).

 ## Requirements